dmotte/desktainer-rootless/README.md

 ![Screenshot](screen-01.png)

-However, this way the container will run as root.
-To run it as a non-root user, this image has to be **extended**.
-Take a look at the [`example`](example) folder.
+For a more complex example, refer to the [`docker-compose.yml`](docker-compose.yml) file.

+You can also **extend** this image to create your own custom unprivileged user, and then leverage the `--user` Docker option to run the container as such.

 ## More info

 For more info see the [dmotte/desktainer](https://github.com/dmotte/desktainer) project, which is very similar to this one.

 The environment variables are the same, except `USER` and `PASSWORD` which have no effect.
-This behaviour is intended, since this image should run as a non-root user.
+This behaviour is intended, since this runs as a non-root user.